David-OConnor/pyflow/README.md

 a readme, pyproject.toml, .gitignore, and directory for code
 - `pypackage init` - Create a `pyproject.toml` file in an existing project directory.
 Pull info from `requirements.text` and `Pipfile` as required.
+- `pypackage reset` - Remove the environment, and uninstall all packages
 - `pypackage -V` - Get the current version of this tool
 - `pypackage help` Get help, including a list of available commands